 How can clothing design be inclusive and allow individual expression at the same time?
 Design for many, design for me: Universal design for apparel products reports on a study examining just that question.

 The article begins with an explanation and application of universal design principles followed by two case studies.
 Slow Design and Thoughtful Consumption enter the discussion as well as the concept of co-design.
 It is good to see clothing design joining the universal design movement.

-Abstract: This study examined the potential of universal design in the field of apparel.
-The particular purpose of the study was to explore the use of the concept and principles of universal design as guidance for developing innovative design solutions that accommodate ‘inclusivity’ while maintaining ‘individuality’ regarding the wearer’s aesthetic tastes and functional needs.
+The purpose of the study was to explore the use of universal design principles as guidance for developing innovative design solutions that accommodate ‘inclusivity’ while maintaining ‘individuality’ regarding the wearer’s aesthetic tastes and functional needs.

 Two case studies of design practice were conducted, and the principles of universal design were evaluated through practical applications.
 This study suggests that universal design provides an effective framework for the apparel design process to achieve flexible and versatile outcomes.
 However, due to product proximity to the wearer, modification of the original definition and principles of universal design must be considered in applications for apparel design.